ubccr/ccrdocs/pages/howto/python.md

 ## Common Issues

 - I cannot connect to a Jupyter kernel I created from a virtual environment!
-    - You probably used the compat layer python to build the environment.
-You will have to delete the environment and kernel and rebuild both once you have run `module load python`
+    - You probably used the system python to build the environment.
+It will look like the first example [here](#python-at-ccr).
+You will have to delete the environment and kernel and rebuild both once you have run `module load gcc python`

 - I saved my virtual environment to my /projects directory, but my packages are being installed into my home directory and I'm running out of space!
     - You used the system python to build your venv and now pip is saving downloaded packages to `~/.local`.
 Delete this directory and your current venv and rebuild it after you run `module load gcc python`